Prince Ghazi bin Muhammad

 Prince Ghazi bin Muhammad (born 15 October 1966) is a Jordanian prince and a professor of philosophy.
 He is the son of Prince Muhammad bin Talal of Jordan and his first wife, Princess Firyal.
-He is a grandson of King Talal of Jordan and thus a first cousin of King Abdullah II and eighteenth in the line of succession to the Jordanian throne.
+He is a grandson of King Talal of Jordan and thus a first cousin of King Abdullah II and sixteenth in the line of succession to the Jordanian throne.
 He is well known for his religious initiatives, about which a book was published in 2013.
+He is also the step-father of the heir to the defunct Bulgarian throne, through his second marriage to Míriam Ungría López, Dowager Princess of Tarnovo.

 Education

 He attended Harrow School (1979–1984) for his 'O' and 'A' Levels.

-He graduated with highest honors and an A.B. in comparative literature from Princeton University in 1988 after completing a 59-page senior thesis titled "Le Jeu de Trois Contes."
+He graduated with highest honors and an A.B. in comparative literature from Princeton University in 1988 after completing a 59-page senior thesis titled "Le Jeu de Trois Contes".